-ConocoPhillips is the operator of the VMM 2 E&P Contract holding a 80% working interest and Canacol, through its wholly-owned subsidiary Canacol Energy Colombia S.A.S., holds a 20% working interest.
+ConocoPhillips is the operator of the VMM 2 E&P Contract holding an 80% working interest and Canacol, through its wholly-owned subsidiary, Canacol Energy Colombia S.A.S., holds a 20% working interest.

 The VMM 2 E&P Contract is currently in phase 1 (duration 36 months), which is suspended indefinitely.
-On October 23, 2017, the ANH authorized the transfer of \$7.46 million of the investment under the previously held E&P Contract for this block to the VMM 2 E&P Contract.
 On November 1, 2017, the ANH authorized the change of the minimum work commitments for phase 1.
 The pending minimum work commitment of the current phase is the drilling of one exploratory A3 well (\$10 million), and the horizontal sidetrack from the vertical well (\$7.46 million).
 The contract includes a gross area of 73,056 acres.